henryw374/tempo/README.md

 * Switching away from it will require significant time investment

 Since `tick` is based on `java.time`, in its entirety it is incompatible with Temporal.
 Having said that a `tempo.tick` namespace exists which contains a subset of the functions from `tick.core` which are compatible.
+This is WIP.

 ## Usage